couchbase/couchbase-java-client/README.md

 This prints out the distinct countries for all airlines stored in the `travel-sample` bucket that comes with the server.

-If you want to learn more, check out the [Getting Started](http://developer.couchbase.com/documentation/server/4.0/sdks/java-2.2/hello-couchbase.html) section in the official documentation.
+If you want to learn more, check out the [Start Using the SDK](http://developer.couchbase.com/documentation/server/4.5/sdk/java/start-using-sdk.html) section in the official documentation.

 ## Contributing ##